Update: ‘Features’ and ‘Specifications’ section updated.

 The CAR Magazine report states that the range-topping configuration would have a battery pack with a 105 kWh consistent useable energy content and a temporary additional useable energy content of 20 kWh for disposal during the overboost function.

 Daimler plans to develop a modular battery system where it needs to change only the cell chemistry and height for a different range, charging rate, and driving performance.
-The company could make use of this new technology in the Mercedes EQR.
+The company would make use of this new technology in the Mercedes EQR.

 We are aiming for a modular battery system that consists of uniformly designed components and a standardized interface to the entire vehicle.
 Only two differentiating characteristics will create the necessary variance in terms of range, charging and driving performance: cell chemistry and the height.
-Besides a very innovative battery technology, an improved eDrive system contributes to further increasing the range and efficiency of electric vehicles.Markus Schafer, BoM member responsible for R&D, Daimler, and Chief Operating Officer, Mercedes-Benz Cars (Mercedes-Benz Strategy Update: electric drive)
+Besides a very innovative battery technology, an improved eDrive system contributes to further increasing the range and efficiency of electric vehicles.Markus Schafer, BoM member responsible for R&D, Daimler, and Chief Operating Officer, Mercedes-Benz Cars (Mercedes-Benz Strategy Update: electric drive 2021)

 Mercedes EQR FAQs